LuYee6813/LuYee6813/README.md

 ## About Me 🐱
-Hey ~ I'm LuYee6813 👋  Is a Taiwnanese  🇹🇼
+Hey ~ I'm LuYee6813 👋 I am a Taiwanese 🇹🇼
 Now studying in the school of Computer Science and Information Engineering, National Taiwan University of Science and Technology

 ## Education 🏫
 - NTUST CSIE